The progression from websites of old to AnubianHost is my current site.

 Oh yeah, the server up-time is higher then Furaffinity too! – S

 Some people in this day and age may view “paying for a blog” to be a little absurd when there are so many free sites out there.
 The truth is when you are providing content to those sites.
 Who are you helping?
 Is the content you make and create helping the guy running the site get a higher ranking than even you?
 Shouldn’t your art and your blog be your credit?
-It takes a little more time learning the ins and outs of WordPress.
+It takes a little more time to learn the ins and outs of WordPress.
 But the level of customization is worth every penny.
 And don’t trust other web providers which claim to be ‘unlimited’ because there is a wall on everything!
 I have been with AnubianHost for 3 and a half years at the time of this blog.
 And hope they continue to grow.